 - Promote public understanding and enjoyment of the nature and culture of these areas, encouraging people to take action for their conservation

-- We want to help to create a place where our special natural qualities, including our breeding wading birds, our blanket bogs, our hay meadows, our tumbling rivers and our upland woodlands, are valued for their beauty, and for their contribution to the nation’s economic, physical and spiritual well-being.
-We want to see peatlands restored, new woodlands created, High Nature Value Farming systems supported and natural flood management promoted.
+- Help to create a place where our special natural qualities, including our breeding wading birds, our blanket bogs, our hay meadows, our tumbling rivers and our upland woodlands, are valued for their beauty, and for their contribution to the nation’s economic, physical and spiritual well-being.

-- We want to support a living and working upland landscape, a place where an environment-based economy thrives and where necessary development and growth takes place with respect for the natural environment on which it relies.
+- Support a living and working upland landscape, a place where an environment-based economy thrives and where development and growth take place in balance with the conservation of the natural world on which they are reliant.